 We owe our continuing success to numerous supporters.
 A few have helped us over and over, and they are mentioned here:

 Click here for our bylaws and production policy.
-Our filings with the Ohio Secretary of State as a nonprofit corporation are available on-line by searching for "Athenian Berean Community Players".
-Our Certificate of Good Standing as an Ohio nonprofit corporation is here.
-We can also be found on the Ohio Attorney General's database of charitable organizations.
+We can be found on the Ohio Attorney General's database of charitable organizations by searching for “Athenian Berean Community Players”.
 The IRS’s Exempt Organizations Selection Checklist can also be used to verify our eligibility to receive tax-deductible contributions.

 We're also on facebook, twitter, and instagram.